cih-lian-liao/pet-finder/README.md

 A modern Django web application for finding adoptable pets from PetFinder.com.
 This application scrapes pet data and provides a beautiful, user-friendly interface for browsing and filtering pets available for adoption.

+## 🌐 Live Demo

+**Try the application live:** [https://pet-finder-idta.onrender.com/](https://pet-finder-idta.onrender.com/)

+*Note: The demo may take a moment to load as it's hosted on a free tier.
+Please be patient on first load.*

 ## ✨ Features

 - **🔍 Advanced Search**: Search pets by location, animal type, and distance